 The Car Seat Rule You Must Know

-The safe alternatives: a bunting bag that attaches over (not under) the harness, a car seat cover that goes on the outside of the buckled seat, or a fleece layer thin enough to fit properly under the straps.
-Many Canadian parents use a thin fleece sleeper plus a warm blanket laid over the buckled harness — simple and safe.
+The safe alternatives: a bunting bag that attaches *over* the buckled harness, a car seat cover that goes on the outside of the seat, or a thin fleece sleeper under the straps with a blanket laid over top.
+If you only add one cold-weather item to your registry, make it a proper car seat cover.

-The JJ Cole BundleMe and the 7AM Enfant Blanket 212 Footmuff are the two most popular car seat covers in Canada — both designed to attach over a buckled harness.
+The JJ Cole BundleMe (~$60–$80 CAD on Amazon.ca) and the 7AM Enfant Blanket 212 Footmuff are the two most popular options in Canada — both designed to attach over a buckled harness.
+See our car seat registry guide for full details on choosing and registering a seat.

 Stroller Cold-Weather Gear

-A stroller footmuff or bunting bag is the primary add-on — it attaches to the stroller seat and cocoons the baby while allowing the harness to function normally.
-The Uppababy CozyGanoosh and the Bugaboo High-Performance footmuff are popular Canadian choices, though compatible aftermarket options at lower price points are available on Amazon.ca.
+A stroller footmuff or bunting bag is the essential upgrade — it cocoons your baby while keeping the harness fully functional.
+The Uppababy CozyGanoosh and Bugaboo High-Performance Footmuff are popular Canadian picks; solid aftermarket options exist on Amazon.ca for under $80 CAD.

-A stroller weather shield or rain cover extends the stroller's usability through rain, sleet, and light snow.
-Most premium strollers include one — if yours doesn't, it's a practical registry add.
+A stroller weather shield extends usability through rain, sleet, and light snow.
+Most premium strollers include one — if yours doesn't, add it.
+It's an affordable, practical gift guests can actually buy.
+Check out 11 baby registry mistakes Canadians make — skipping low-cost, high-use items like this is one of the most common errors.

-For carriers in winter: a babywearing coat or an oversized cover lets you wear your baby inside your jacket.
-The Lenny Lamb babywearing coat and the Theraline babywearing cover are the two most popular with Canadian babywearing communities.
+For babywearing in winter, a babywearing coat or oversized cover lets you carry your baby inside your jacket.
+The Lenny Lamb babywearing coat and the Theraline babywearing cover are both well-regarded in Canadian communities and available through Snuggle Bugz.

 Layering System for Cold-Weather Outings

-A newborn in winter needs a layering system, not just a single warm garment.
-The standard Canadian approach:
+A newborn in winter needs a layering system, not one bulky garment.
+The Canadian approach:

-Base layer: a thin long-sleeve onesie or footed sleeper (cotton or merino wool).
-Mid layer: a fleece footed sleeper or a fleece bunting suit (worn under the harness in the car, over the harness in the carrier or stroller).
-Outer layer: a cover or blanket that goes over everything — never under harness straps.
+**Base layer:** thin long-sleeve onesie or footed sleeper in cotton or merino wool. **Mid layer:** fleece footed sleeper or fleece bunting — worn *under* harness straps in the car, *over* them in a carrier or stroller. **Outer layer:** a cover or blanket that goes over everything.
+Never under harness straps.

-For the home, a sleep sack rated for cooler temperatures is essential.
-The Woolino 4-Season Merino Wool Sleep Bag is the most popular premium choice; the HALO SleepSack TOG 1.5 and TOG 2.5 cover the range of Canadian interior temperatures.
+For sleep at home, a TOG-rated sleep sack is non-negotiable.
+The Woolino 4-Season Merino Wool Sleep Bag (~$130–$150 CAD) is the top premium pick; the HALO SleepSack in TOG 1.5 and 2.5 covers the full range of Canadian home temperatures at a friendlier price, available at Snuggle Bugz and The Bay.
+For timing advice, the second trimester registry checklist will help you know when to add seasonal gear.

-Canadian winter air is dry — heated indoor air even more so.
-Newborn skin in these conditions needs extra moisture support.
+Canadian winter air is dry — heated indoor air is drier still.
+Newborn skin loses moisture fast, making a simple bath-and-moisturize routine genuinely important.

-For moisturizing: apply a fragrance-free baby lotion or cream within 3 minutes of the bath while the skin is still slightly damp — this locks in the moisture.
-Aveeno Baby Daily Moisture Lotion and CeraVe Baby Moisturizing Lotion are the two most-recommended options by Canadian dermatologists for dry winter skin.
+Apply a fragrance-free moisturizer within three minutes of the bath while skin is still slightly damp.
+Aveeno Baby Daily Moisture Lotion and CeraVe Baby Moisturizing Lotion are the two most-recommended by Canadian dermatologists for winter dryness — both available at Well.ca and major pharmacies for under $20 CAD.

-A room thermometer (or a baby monitor with temperature display) lets you keep track of the nursery temperature.
-The recommended sleeping range for newborns is 18–21°C — cooler than most parents expect.
-Overheating is a known SIDS risk factor, so erring on the cool side with appropriate sleep layers is the safer approach.
+A room thermometer — or a baby monitor with a built-in temperature display — lets you check without opening the nursery door at 2 a.m.
+The recommended sleeping range for newborns is 18–21°C, which is cooler than most parents assume.
+Overheating is a recognized SIDS risk factor; the goal is the right sleep layers for a slightly cool room, not a warmer thermostat.
+Health Canada's safe-sleep guidance covers this in full and is worth bookmarking.

 Frequently Asked Questions